Àstrid Bergès-Frisbey

-Àstrid Bergès-Frisbey (born 26 May 1986) is a French and Spanish actress.
+Àstrid Bergès-Frisbey (born 26 May 1986) is a French-Spanish actress.
 She is best known for playing Suzanne in The Sea Wall, the mermaid Syrena in Pirates of the Caribbean: On Stranger Tides and Sofi in I Origins.
 She also played the Mage in King Arthur: Legend of the Sword.
 She received the Prix Suzanne Bianchetti in 2009 and the Trophée Chopard Award for Female Revelation of the Year at the 2011 Cannes Film Festival and a nomination at the 2016 David di Donatello in Rome.

 Early life

 Àstrid Bergès-Frisbey was born in Barcelona to a Spanish father and a French-American mother.
 She is the eldest among three daughters.
 Following her parents' divorce when she was 2 years old, she moved to southwestern France when she was 5.
 She was raised in a small town near La Rochelle, where she acted in school plays as a hobby, but never saw acting as a possible career path as the countryside where she lived was very different from the movie industry, describing how she thought acting was "not a profession; it was something abstract".
 Her father later moved to the Dominican Republic, where she spent five summers working as a waitress.
 At age 17, she moved to Paris by herself to pursue a career in osteopathy, but found herself moving around a lot, without knowing anybody in the area.
 Shortly after, her father died at age 46.
 Due to the incident, she describes realizing that life is too short and that her true ambition was acting.
 After graduation, she went straight to drama school.
 She is fluent in Catalan, Spanish, French and Italian.
 She started learning English for her role in Pirates of the Caribbean.